-The healthcare world of the future - value-based care, population health, artificial intelligence, and so on - is no longer on the horizon; it is here now.
+The healthcare world of the future - value-based care, population health, artificial intelligence, and so on- is no longer on the horizon; it is here now.

-In 2019, the HealthCare Executive Group, composed of senior executives across leading providers, payers and technology companies, ranked the key issues on which they are most focused.1 The top 4 items?
+In 2019, the HealthCare Executive Group, composed of senior executives across leading providers, payers and technology companies ranked the key issues on which they are most focused.1 The top 4 items?
 Data analytics, total consumer health, population health services, and value-based payments.
 As it is often put, the sector is shifting from volume to value.

-There is a bewildering array of value-based care (VBC) arrangements.
-A few important examples include commercial pay-for-performance (P4P) contracts, Medicare Shared Savings Program, Accountable Care Organizations (ACOs), Hospital Value-Based Purchasing, Medicare Advantage, managed Medicaid plans and direct-to-employer bundles.
+For the foreseeable future, most large health systems will face a complicated set of payment arrangements, including both traditional fee-for-service (FFS) and value-based care (VBC) arrangements such as commercial pay-for-performance (P4P) contracts, Medicare Shared Savings Program, Accountable Care Organizations (ACOs), Hospital Value-Based Purchasing, Medicare Advantage, managed Medicaid plans and direct-to-employer bundles.